 Raised in New York City and fluent in Spanish, Dr. George Aguiar was drawn to the field of orthopedics out of a desire to help improve and change the lives of patients with acute and chronic injuries.
 Intrigued by the constant challenge to stay abreast of the latest technologies and procedures within the orthopedic specialty, Dr. Aguiar enjoys interacting daily with patients and using his surgical skills to improve patient disabilities.
 Dr. Aguiar has tailored his practice to include primarily sports medicine and adult knee and shoulder reconstruction.
-With extensive experience in total hip and knee replacements, Dr. Aguiar's special interests also include arthroscopic rotator cuff and labral repairs, ACL reconstruction with grafts, arthroscopic shoulder instability repair, ankle arthroscopy, and total knee replacements.
+With extensive experience in total knee replacements, Dr. Aguiar's special interests also include arthroscopic rotator cuff and labral repairs, ACL reconstruction with grafts, and arthroscopic shoulder instability repair.

 As coordinator of the Educational Cadaver Labs for OrthoVirginia, Dr. Aguiar is involved in training surgical residents in the latest orthopedic procedures and instructing residents at Georgetown University.
 Dr. Aguiar is also active with area hospitals and serves as the Chairman of Orthopedics at Reston Hospital Center.
 Additionally, he is team physician for Langley High School and regularly devotes time to seeing athletes at school.